 - Fairmont Pacific Rim – Here’s another tremendous luxurious place for your stay in this fantastic neighborhood!
 This 5-star hotel has beautiful rooms and easy access to all the essential landmarks and ferry to North Vancouver.

 Middle-priced (US$130 – US$220)

 - Auberge Vancouver Hotel – Make sure you book a room here if you want to be close to all the cool spots in the center of the city, including Canada Place and the Lookout.
 This one has a very nice outdoor terrace as well where you can relax and unwind!

 - Blue Horizon Hotel – This great mid-range hotel is located right at the border with West End while still being in the Coal Harbour neighborhood.
 Contemporary rooms, free Wi-Fi, an indoor pool, sauna – these are just some of the advantages of Blue Horizon Hotel!

 Budget (up to US$130)

 Unfortunately, I couldn’t find any good cheap hotels in Vancouver’s Coal Harbour to entertain.
 If you’re a traveler visiting Vancouver on a tight budget, I recommend checking out the budget section from my other area recommendations – for example, Yaletown.
 You can also check out the rates and rooms on Airbnb here, you might get lucky!

 5. Main Street & Mount Pleasant – top area for a cool vibe

 Mount Pleasant is part of Vancouver’s East Side, and it’s simply great for youngsters and hipsters looking to have some fun and enjoy the best sights outside of Downtown Vancouver!

-Main Street is, of course, the main street in the Mount Pleasant area, and one of the unique advantages of staying here is that you’ll have smooth airport access, which is much simpler and close than in the city center.
+Main Street is the primary road in Mount Pleasant.
+It offers easy airport access – it is closer than the city center.
 As a downside, you won’t be close to the beaches and green spaces that are specific to Downtown Vancouver!
 But hey, it’s considered to be one of the safest places to stay in Vancouver.

 There are also tons of awesome restaurants, cute coffee shops around, and even art galleries, so you can never get bored around here!
 And no worries, you’ll have many public transportation options that will take you downtown, such as buses, for example (in around 25 minutes).